What is Fixed Wireless Access 5G and Mobile 5G?

 A final rewarding aspect to 5G mobile is decreased network latency (lagging) which grants more Internet consumption in one sitting, a positive feature worth taking advantage of whether you’re a businessperson on the go or exhausted parents on a road trip with children much in need of entertainment.
 The downside here is the energy on mobile devices will be depleted at a swifter pace.
 For instance, if video calls become more common due to 5G technology (and, perhaps, an ongoing pandemic), then the energy on our devices will only be used up more quickly because these activities and apps being utilized devour battery life.

 In the long run, fixed wireless access 5G and mobile 5G are designed to do exactly the same thing: provide access to the internet.
-One simply lets you connect to the internet from your phone while away from home, whereas the other is best for when you need internet access in a fixed location.
-Both come with their own pros and cons, and they each are capable of providing advantages where the other would fall short and vice versa.
+One simply lets you connect to the internet from your phone while away from home, whereas the other is best for when you need internet access in a fixed location, and both come with their own flaws.
+From a business point of view, fixed wireless would arguably be the ideal solution as it would provide a reliable and high-speed internet connection.
+At the end of the day, however, it’s not so much that one is superior to the other, but rather they each provide advantages where the other cannot.